 Following graduation, Montes served as a member of Puerto Rico's national synchronized swimming team.
 She previously competed internationally as a member of Puerto Rico's national team from 2000-06.

-Kirsten Wendth begins her first season as an assistant coach with the Wheaton College synchronized swimming team.
+Kirsten Wendth begins her seconds season as an assistant coach with the Wheaton College synchronized swimming team.

 A 2013 Wheaton graduate with a bachelor's degree in psychology, Wendth aided the Lyons to four top-ten finishes at the U.S. Collegiate Championships.
 During that time, Wendth earned three U.S. Synchro All-Collegiate honors and was named to the U.S. Synchro Swimming Collegiate All-Academic team all four years.
 Wendth is only one of four student-athletes in the history of the program to earn All-Academic team accolades every year as a member of the team.